-The Evaluation Reference Group (ERG) will work with the Evaluation Function Lead, under the oversight of the Director, IAES Secretariat, to provide expert input to IAES Evaluation Function as it implements its approved 2022-24 workplan.
+The Evaluation Reference Group (ERG) will work with the Evaluation Function Lead, under the oversight of the Director, IAES Secretariat, to provide expert input to IAES Evaluation Function as it implements its approved 2025-2027 Workplan and Budget.
 Detailed group objectives and related responsibilities align with the workplan, and available to the public upon request.
 IAES will revise the reference group terms of reference periodically as necessary, in accordance with adaptive management principles.

 ERG Members